-HOUSING HOUSING OPTIONS Temporary Housing - When you first arrive in Ontario, you may need a temporary place to stay.
+Orientation to Ontario HOUSING HOUSING OPTIONS Temporary Housing - When you first arrive in Ontario, you may need a temporary place to stay.
 Hostels are low-cost alternatives to hotels.
 To find temporary housing, search tourism websites in your area or buy a tourist guidebook that lists accommodation options.
 Non-profit Housing Co-op - Co-ops are owned and managed by members or residents, but residents do not own their units.
 You must apply to live in a co-op and rents are usually lower than average.
-For more information, visit onpha.on.ca or findlink.at/NPHousing Government-assisted or Subsidized Housing - In subsidized housing, rent is based on your income.
+For more information, visit ontario.ca or findlink.at/NPHousing Government-Assisted or Subsidized Housing - In subsidized housing, rent is based on your income.
 Many people spend years on the waiting lists for this type of housing.
 For more information, visit ontario.ca or findlink.at/housing You can also ask your settlement counsellor for help.
-To find a settlement agency near you, visit settlement.org/findhelp Shelters - Shelters provide short-term emergency housing for people who are homeless or in crisis.
+To find a settlement agency near you, visit services.settlement.org/en Shelters - Shelters provide short-term emergency housing for people who are homeless or in crisis.
 To find a shelter in your area, call 211.
 Housing for Seniors - There are many types of housing for seniors in Ontario.
-Call the Ministry of Seniors Affairs at 1-888-910-1999 or visit seniors.gov.on.ca or findlink.at/seniorguid Post-secondary Student Housing Universities and colleges provide housing for their students for an additional cost.
+Call the Ministry of Seniors and Accessibility at 1-888-910-1999 or visit ontario.ca or findlink.at/seniorguid Post-secondaryStudent Housing Universities and colleges provide housing for their students for an additional cost.
 On-campus housing often includes meals.
 Contact the housing department of the university or college you plan to attend for more information.
 Student residences are sometimes available to non-students in the summer.
-RENTING AN APARTMENT OR HOME The Residential Tenancies Act (RTA) contains all the rules that landlords and tenants must follow.
-Read it online at ontario.ca or findlink.at/RTAct You can also call the Landlord and Tenant Board at 1-888-332-3234 or visit Itb.gov.on.ca Funded by / Financé par
+RENTING AND APARTMENT OR HOME The Residential Tenancies Act (RTA) contains all the rules that landlords and tenants must follow.
+Read it online at ontario.ca or findlink.at/RTAct You can also call the Landlord and Tenant Board at 1-888-332-3234 or visit tribunalsontario.ca/ltb - · You may be asked to sign a lease a legal contract to rent for a set period of time, usually a year. - You may be asked to pay your last month's rent before you move in.

+Funded by / Financé par :